-Origin: arbitrary use (by M. Gell-Mann) of a word used by James Joyce in Finnegans Wake, prob. < archaic quark, to croak, of echoic orig.
+Origin: arbitrary use (by M. Gell-Mann) of a word used by James Joyce inch(es) Finnegans Wake, probably from archaic quark, to croak, of echoic origin, originally

 Used by arrangement with John Wiley & Sons, Inc.